Prestressed concrete: Dams

 Concrete dams have used prestressing to counter uplift and increase their overall stability since the mid-1930s.
 Prestressing is also frequently retro-fitted as part of dam remediation works, such as for structural strengthening, or when raising crest or spillway heights.

-Most commonly, dam prestressing takes the form of post-tensioned anchors drilled into the dam's concrete structure and/or the underlying rock strata.
+Most commonly, dam prestressing takes the form of post-tensioned anchors drilled into the dam's concrete structure, the underlying rock strata, or both.
 Such anchors typically comprise tendons of high-tensile bundled steel strands or individual threaded bars.
-Tendons are grouted to the concrete or rock at their far (internal) end, and have a significant "de-bonded" free-length at their external end which allows the tendon to stretch during tensioning.
-Tendons may be full-length bonded to the surrounding concrete or rock once tensioned, or (more commonly) have strands permanently encapsulated in corrosion-inhibiting grease over the free-length to permit long-term load monitoring and re-stressability.
+A tendon is grouted to the concrete or rock at its far (internal) end and has a significant de-bonded free length at its external end which allows the tendon to stretch during tensioning.
+Tendons may be full-length-bonded to the surrounding concrete or rock once tensioned, or (more commonly) have strands permanently encapsulated in corrosion-inhibiting grease over the free length to permit long-term load monitoring and re-stressability.

 Silos and tanks

-Circular storage structures such as silos and tanks can use prestressing forces to directly resist the outward pressures generated by stored liquids or bulk-solids.
+Circular storage structures such as silos and tanks can use prestressing forces to directly resist the outward pressures generated by stored liquids or bulk solids.

 Horizontally curved tendons are installed within the concrete wall to form a series of hoops, spaced vertically up the structure.
 When tensioned, these tendons exert both axial (compressive) and radial (inward) forces onto the structure, which can directly oppose the subsequent storage loadings.
 If the magnitude of the prestress is designed to always exceed the tensile stresses produced by the loadings, a permanent residual compression will exist in the wall concrete, assisting in maintaining a watertight crack-free structure.